fulldemo13/ft_minishell-42/README.md

 100/100

 ## Introduction
-The objective of this project is to create a simple shell from scratch..
+The objective of this project is to create a simple shell from scratch.
-Replicating bash or zsh functionalities, using processes and file descriptors.
+Replicating bash functionalities, using processes and file descriptors.

 ## Mandatory Part
 Implemented builtins: